Joe the Plumber

-Since he expressed to then-Senator Obama that he was interested in purchasing a small plumbing business, Wurzelbacher was given the moniker "Joe the Plumber" by the McCain–Palin campaign.
-The campaign brought him in to make several appearances in campaign events in Ohio and McCain often referenced "Joe the Plumber" in campaign speeches and in the final presidential debate, as a metaphor for middle-class Americans.
+After he told Senator Obama that he was interested in purchasing a small plumbing business, Wurzelbacher was given the moniker "Joe the Plumber" by the McCain–Palin campaign.
+The campaign brought him in to make several appearances in campaign events in Ohio and John McCain often cited "Joe the Plumber" in campaign speeches and in the final presidential debate, as a metaphor for middle-class Americans.

-Wurzelbacher became a prominent conservative activist, commentator, author and motivational speaker.
+Wurzelbacher became a prominent conservative activist, commentator, author, and motivational speaker.
 In 2012, he ran on the Republican ticket to represent Ohio's 9th congressional district in the House of Representatives, losing to Democratic incumbent Marcy Kaptur.

-Early life, education, and business career
+Early life and background

-Wurzelbacher was born in Toledo, Ohio, to Kay and Frank Wurzelbacher.
+Wurzelbacher was born on December 3, 1973, in Toledo, Ohio, to Kay and Frank Wurzelbacher.
 The family moved to Florida when he was young, then returned to Toledo when he was in the middle of high school.
-After high school, Wurzelbacher enlisted in the United States Air Force, and was stationed in Alaska and North Dakota.
+After high school, Wurzelbacher enlisted in the United States Air Force, and chose plumbing (Air Force Specialty Code 3E451, or Utility Systems Specialist) as his area of training.
+He was stationed in Alaska and North Dakota.
 Wurzelbacher left the Air Force in 1996 and worked as a plumber's assistant, but then switched careers and started working for the telecommunications company Global Crossing.
-He also married, had a son, and then divorced during this time.